A quiet reflection on character

 Mussar suggests another measure: character.

-It is easy to call ourselves civilized when life is smooth, our pride is untouched, and no one interrupts our comfort.
-The harder question is what remains when the ego is challenged, when anger rises, when speech tempts, when envy appears, when patience thins, and when gratitude is forgotten.
+It is easy to seem civilized when life is smooth, our pride is untouched, and nothing presses against comfort.
+The harder question is what remains when the self is challenged and character is asked to govern appetite, speech, judgment, and response.

 Ego